Grant Hedrick: 2014

 During Hedrick's senior season he started all 14 games for Boise State.
 He was named 2nd Team All-Mountain West Conference after passing for 3,696 yards and 23 touchdowns.
 He also rushed for 562 yards and 8 touchdowns.
 Hedrick led the nation in completion percentage (70.8%), was 7th in yards per pass attempt (8.91), 9th in pass efficiency (157.20), 13th in passing yards, and 14th in total offense (306.3 yards per game).

 Professional career

-After going unselected in the 2015 NFL Draft, Hedrick had tryouts with the Denver Broncos, but did not sign.
+After going unselected in the 2015 NFL draft, Hedrick had tryouts with the Denver Broncos, but did not sign.
 He was later signed by the BC Lions of the Canadian Football League (CFL), but was released shortly afterwards.

 Coaching career

 In 2015, Hedrick served as the offensive coordinator for Central High School (Independence, Oregon) for one season, helping the team reach the OSAA 5A quarterfinals.
-Hedrick also pursued a career in law enforcement from 2015-2021 at the Independence Police Department in Independence, Oregon.
+Hedrick also pursued a career in law enforcement from 2015 to 2021 at the Independence Police Department in Independence, Oregon.
 In August 2021, Hedrick accepted a teaching position at Oregon City High School where he is also the offensive coordinator for the varsity football team.